RCOSDP/weko/docs/deploymentguide/installation-detailed.rst

    :end-before: # sphinxdoc-add-nodejs-external-repository-centos7-end
    :literal:

-Fourth, all the common prerequisite software libraries and packages that Invenio needs are installed:
+Fourth, all the common prerequisite software libraries and packages that WEKO3 needs are installed:

 * on Ubuntu 14.04 LTS (Trusty Tahr):